pentagram-lang/pentagram-ideas/syntax/expressions-and-blocks.md

 1 1 +
 ```

-When expressions are evaluated, values are pushed onto the current expression stack, and methods pop values from the stack in order to push new values:
+When expressions are evaluated, values are pushed onto the current expression stack, and methods pop parameter values from the stack in order to push new values:

 | Remaining expression | Expression stack |
 | -------------------- | ---------------- |